vuejs/vetur/docs/highlighting.md

 You can
   - change `vetur.grammar.customBlocks`
-  - run the command "Vetur: Generate grammar from `vetur.grammar.customBlocks`"
+  - run the command "Vetur: Generate grammar from `vetur.grammar.customBlocks`
   - restart VS Code
 to get syntax highlighting for custom blocks.